abdulsaleh/asyncio-for-ai/src/web-crawlers.md

 1. Maintain a queue of URLs to visit
 2. Use multiple worker tasks to fetch and parse pages concurrently
-3. Track visited URLs to avoid duplicates
-4. Extract links from each page and add new URLs to the queue
+3. Track visited URLs to avoid duplicates, extract links from each page, and add new URLs to the queue
-5. Output parsed pages to a separate queue for downstream processing
+4. Output parsed pages to a separate queue for downstream processing

 ## Before you start